psychopy/psychopy/docs/source/tutorials/builderFeedback.rst

 Draw your message to the screen
 -------------------------------------

-Using one of the above methods to generate your `msg` in a :ref:`code`, you then need to present it to the participant by adding a :ref:`text` to your `feedback` Routine and setting its text to `$msg`.
+Using one of the above methods to generate your `msg` in a :ref:`code`, you then need to present it to the participant by adding a :ref:`textcomponent` to your `feedback` Routine and setting its text to `$msg`.

 .. warning::